 Inogen Portable Oxygen Concentrators: Devices and Pricing

 Inogen revolutionized older adult respiratory care in 2001 when it introduced the first-ever portable oxygen concentrator that did not require refills.
 Instead, the machine purified oxygen from its surrounding environment, eliminating the need for bulky oxygen tanks.
-Twenty years later, Inogen continues to give people who use oxygen therapy the confidence, freedom, and independence of an active lifestyle.
+More than 20 years later, Inogen continues to give people who use oxygen therapy the confidence, freedom, and independence of an active lifestyle.

 In this rundown, I’ll provide a thorough overview of Inogen, including its systems, how they function, what they cost, and their overall value.
 Let’s take a closer look.

 Pro Tip: New to the world of portable oxygen concentrators?
-Check out my Portable Oxygen Concentrator Guide to learn about how the technology works and how much it costs.
+Check out my guide to portable oxygen concentrators to learn how the technology works and how much they cost.

 My Favorite Portable Oxygen Retailer